louiswilliams/queueup-spotify/README.md

  - `state_change`: The server has sent you a State object in the JSON format.
 See *State* object below.

  From Player to Server
- - 'client_play_pause': sent with a JSON object {'playing' : true/false}, requests that the server change the current play state
+ - `client_play_pause`: sent with a JSON object {'playing' : true/false}, requests that the server change the current play state

 Objects
 =======